-In figure 1, I've taken part of the lifecycle curve and modeled onto it a differential benefit curve (differential value - cost of implementation).
+In figure 1, I've taken part of the evolution curve and modeled onto it a differential benefit curve (differential value - cost of implementation).
 This latter curve shows how the benefit of an activity changes as it evolves from its early innovation (where it is a strain on company resources) to a late product stage where the activity is ubiquitous and of insignificant differential value between competitors.

 When a new activity appears, you often get whitepapers written about it.
 These are generally done at a time when the activity is showing a highly positive differential benefit.
 Obviously there is a delay between the collection of data, the publication of the whitepaper, a user reading the whitepaper, the decision to do something and then implementation of the activity.